Object storage

-Object storage (also known as object-based storage) is a computer data storage that manages data as objects, as opposed to other storage architectures like file systems which manages data as a file hierarchy, and block storage which manages data as blocks within sectors and tracks.
-Each object typically includes the data itself, a variable amount of metadata, and a globally unique identifier.
+Object storage (also known as object-based storage or blob storage) is a computer data storage approach that manages data as "blobs" or "objects", as opposed to other storage architectures like file systems, which manage data as a file hierarchy, and block storage, which manages data as blocks within sectors and tracks.
+Each object is typically associated with a variable amount of metadata, and a globally unique identifier.
 Object storage can be implemented at multiple levels, including the device level (object-storage device), the system level, and the interface level.
 In each case, object storage seeks to enable capabilities not addressed by other storage architectures, like interfaces that are directly programmable by the application, a namespace that can span multiple instances of physical hardware, and data-management functions like data replication and data distribution at object-level granularity.

 Object storage systems allow retention of massive amounts of unstructured data in which data is written once and read once (or many times).
 Object storage is used for purposes such as storing objects like videos and photos on Facebook, songs on Spotify, or files in online collaboration services, such as Dropbox.
 One of the limitations with object storage is that it is not intended for transactional data, as object storage was not designed to replace NAS file access and sharing; it does not support the locking and sharing mechanisms needed to maintain a single, accurately updated version of a file.

 History

 Origins

+Jim Starkey coined the term "blob" working at Digital Equipment Corporation to refer to opaque data entities.
+The terminology was adopted for Rdb/VMS.
+"Blob" is often humorously explained to be an abbreviation for "binary large object".
+According to Starkey, this backronym arose when Terry McKiever, working in marketing at Apollo Computer felt that the term needed to be an abbreviation.
+McKiever began using the expansion "Basic Large Object".
+This was later eclipsed by the retroactive explanation of blobs as "Binary Large Objects".
+According to Starkey, "Blob don't stand for nothin'."
+Rejecting the acronym, he explained his motivation behind the coinage, saying, "A blob is the thing that ate Cincinnatti[sic], Cleveland, or whatever," referring to the 1958 science fiction film The Blob.